gavinroderick/personal-embeds/README.md

 A simple, privacy-focused embeddable widget service for Notion dashboards, hosted on Cloudflare Workers.

+> [!NOTE]
+> This code is a result of heavy collaboration with Cursor AI.
+It's not 100% generated, as it needed a lot of tweaking to do exactly what I wanted, but the bones of it were suggestions from chat

 ## Features

 - 🔒 Privacy-first: Host your own widgets without third-party tracking